psychemedia/island-storynotes/worsley/richard_easy.md

 upon feeing an advertisment in the

-te moirs of sir Finical Whimsy, &c.“ but having sent for the pamphlet, thoroughly convinced of it's being a
+te moirs of sir Finical Whimsy, &c." but having sent for the pamphlet, thoroughly convinced of it's being a

 * 8 this dedication with the first